Career Change to Tech Without a CS Degree

 "Tech" is not one job family.
 Pick a lane that parallels what you already do so your prior experience converts into credibility:

 Not sure where you fit?
-Run the Career Clarity Quiz to match your traits and preferences to a lane.
+Run the Take free career snapshot quiz to match your traits and preferences to a lane.
 The output is a clearer starting point and 2-3 role titles to aim at.

 Step 2 - Ship one proof in a week (simple, not flashy)